Motorboat: Expansion

+Early racing

 The first motorboating competition was established by Alfred Charles William Harmsworth in 1903.
 The Harmsworth Cup was envisioned as a contest between nations, rather than between boats or individuals.
 The boats were originally to be designed and built entirely by residents of the country represented, using materials and units built wholly within that country.

 The first competition, held in July 1903, at Cork Harbour in Ireland, and officiated by the Automobile Club of Great Britain and Ireland and the Royal Victoria Yacht Club, was a very primitive affair, with many boats failing even to start.
 The competition was won by Dorothy Levitt in a Napier launch designed to the specifications of Selwyn Edge.
 This motorboat was the first proper motorboat designed for high speed.
 She set the world's first water speed record when she achieved 19.3 mi/h in a 40 ft steel-hulled, 75-horsepower Napier speedboat fitted with a three-blade propeller.
 As both the owner and entrant of the boat, "S. F. Edge" was engraved on the trophy as the winner.

 An article in the Cork Constitution on 13 July reported "A large number of spectators viewed the first mile from the promenade of the Yacht Club, and at Cork several thousand people collected at both sides of the river to see the finishes."
 Levitt was then commanded to the Royal yacht of King Edward VII where he congratulated her on her pluck and skill, and they discussed the performance of the motorboat and its potential for British government despatch work.

 France won the race in 1904, and the boat Napier II set a new world water speed record for a mile at almost 30 knots (56 km/h), winning the race in 1905.

 The acknowledged genius of motor boat design in America was the naval architect John L. Hacker.
 His pioneering work, including the invention of the V-hull and the use of dedicated petrol engines revolutionized boat design from as early as 1908, when he founded the Hacker Boat Co.
 In 1911, Hacker designed the Kitty Hawk, the first successful step hydroplane which exceeded the then-unthinkable speed of 50 mph and was at that time the fastest boat in the world.
 The Harmsworth Cup was first won by Americans in 1907.
 The US and England traded it back and forth until 1920.
 From 1920 to 1933, Americans had an unbroken winning streak.
 Gar Wood won this race eight times as a driver and nine times as an owner between 1920 and 1933.